seadowg/cv/cv.md

 * 150+ year old global newspaper moving from weekly to daily news
 * Worked mainly with Java and Objective-C
-* Lead a team of engineers to build Android and iOS app in parrellel from scratch
+* Lead a team of engineers to build Android and iOS app in parallel from scratch
 * Helped structure backlog of work to let newspaper make accurate decisions around when to print announcements
 * Collaborated with editorial team and C level project sponsors and also with third party design and API teams